Code-Institute-Submissions/hidden-gems/assets/testing.md

 I have organized the testing.md file by first testing the HTML file, followed by the CSS file, and finally the JavaScript files.

 I spilt the JavaScript testing into two sections.
 One for each JavaScript file; mail.js and map.js.
+The map.js was tested in full, however after the intial testing was complete, I choose to remove the arrays, and place them in another JavaScript file titled 'data.js'.

 Finally, I have a general testing section where I tested each component of the website across on desktop, tablet, and mobile.